polytechnice-si/4A_ISA_TheCookieFactory/docker/README.md

 The client can start even if the J2E system is not up.
 However, for the sake of demonstration, we declare a precedence rule, stating that the client will only start after the J2E system is considered `healthy`.

-To run the system, one can asks docker-compose to start in detached mode:
+To run the system, one can ask`docker-compose` to start in detached mode:

 ```
 azrael:docker mosser$ docker-compose up -d